 Your Journeys Highlight Moment: Café Ubuntu and Ubuntu Made, Maai Mahiu

 Your G for Good Moment: Café Ubuntu , Maai Mahiu.
 Arrival transfer.
-Entrances and wildlife safari drives in Masai Mara National Reserve, Lake Nakuru National Park, and Amboseli National Park.
+Entrances and wildlife safari drives in Masai Mara National Reserve, and Lake Nakuru National Park.
+Boat trip on Lake Naivasha and wildlife walk on Crescent Island.
 All transport between destinations and to/from included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.